 Every year, thousands of entirely preventable accidents occur that harm or injure Charleston, WV residents.
 Some of these accidents end lives.
 To obtain justice for a tragic family member’s death that was preventable, you need to hold the at-fault party accountable.
 No one should get away with negligent actions that result in the premature death of another human being.
 At DiPiero Simmons McGinley & Bastress, PLLC, our West Virginia wrongful death lawyers are passionate about pursuing high settlements for grieving families.

-In the legal world, we refer to a “wrongful death” as any death that could have—and should have—been prevented.
+In the legal world, we refer to a wrongful death as any death that could have—and should have—been prevented.
 Most wrongful deaths occur during accidents that are directly or indirectly caused by negligence, reckless behaviors or actions, or carelessness.
-The U.S. civil justice system lets family members and loved ones of victims who die wrongfully take legal action against the guilty party.
+The U.S. civil justice system lets family members and loved ones of victims who died wrongfully take legal action against the guilty party.
 This is an area of law we call wrongful death law.

 Who Can File a Wrongful Death Claim in West Virginia?

 A wrongful death claim is filed by a representative on behalf of the decedent.
 The filer is referred to as a “real party in interest.”
 The representative who files the lawsuit is typically an executor of the decedent’s estate.
 One of our Charleston wrongful death lawyers can help you determine who in your family can be deemed a representative, and we can aid that person with the claim.

 In the state of West Virginia, according to Code section 55-7-6, individuals who may be able to file a wrongful death lawsuit include:

 - Immediate family members.
 Parents, spouses, and children have the right to sue a responsible party for the wrongful death of a family member.

 - Life partners or financial dependents.
 If you lived with the decedent as a partner or were financially dependent on the decedent, you may have the legal right to sue depending on the circumstances with the immediate family.